AtefBN/esgf-user-support/user_guide.rst

 From the ESGF, data search results can be downloaded

     * one file at a time with the browser or
-    * several files together with scripts (Wget, Globus, Synda or Python, view separate tutorials).
+    * several files together with scripts (Wget, Globus, esgpull or Python, view separate tutorials).

 This tutorial is a description how a file can be downloaded from ESGF without scripts and additional software, i.e. with the browser only.
 For the download of a single file, this is the easiest way and is recommended for beginners even if they need more than one file and want to switch to scripting because the user's authorization for data download can be completed embedded in a download with the browser.